broadinstitute/warp/website/docs/Pipelines/Smart-seq2_Multi_Sample_Pipeline/README.md

 ## Consortia Support
 This pipeline is supported and used by the [Human Cell Atlas](https://www.humancellatlas.org/) (HCA) project.

 If your organization also uses this pipeline, we would love to list you!
-Please reach out to us by contacting [Kylee Degatano](mailto:kdegatano@broadinstitute.org).
+Please reach out to us by contacting [the WARP team](mailto:warp-pipelines-help@broadinstitute.org).

 ## Have Suggestions?
-Please help us make our tools better by contacting [Kylee Degatano](mailto:kdegatano@broadinstitute.org) for pipeline-related suggestions or questions.
+Please help us make our tools better by contacting [the WARP team](mailto:warp-pipelines-help@broadinstitute.org) for pipeline-related suggestions or questions.